 Google is born in 1998

 It’s been nearly two decades since Google was introduced to the world in 1998, since then going on to be the top search engine in the world – and much more.
-It has developed into an essential advertising tool, with features such as AdWords.
-Its innovation shows no limits, continuing to deliver culture changing technology, such as Google Earth, Google Maps and most recently the Pixel smartphone.
+It has developed into an essential advertising tool, with features such as AdWords (now part of Google Ads).
+Its innovation shows no limits, continuing to deliver culture-changing technology, such as Google Earth, Google Maps and most recently the Pixel smartphone.

-Back at the start of the millennium when no one could even predict the success Apple was about to have, they released the first ever iPod.
-The product and Apple’s marketing techniques were both game changing, and set the bar for what consumers expected from the industry.
+Back at the start of the millennium when no one could even predict the success Apple was about to have, they released the first-ever iPod.
+The product and Apple’s marketing techniques were both game-changing and set the bar for what consumers expect from the industry.

 Apple continues to make headlines in 2003